by Paul Kleiman

 In the internet age, many small, family-owned massage and physical therapy supply stores have shuttered, unable to keep up with the volume and pricing of large-box stores and online retailers.
 That said, it’s worth a search.
 The hands-down best way to find out what you like is to try it first, and these stores generally have samples of popular tools and employees to offer expert advice.
 Brookstone and Relax the Back also carry many tools, though they tend to be higher-end electronics.
 Still, feel free to stop in and try a $7,000 massage chair!

-No massage supply store within reasonable distance?
+No massage supply store within a reasonable distance?
 Look online for companies that cater to massage therapists and physical therapists, and see what they prefer (Massage Warehouse, ProTherapy Supplies, etc.).
 This can help narrow your search.
 Note: Some tools are not returnable, especially if they are in the “health” category on sites like Amazon.

 Cost is important to wellness pros and clients alike, so the products we’ll talk about here are all affordable.
 Omitting quality electronic massagers that cost upward of $200, as well as those deluxe massage chairs, still leaves hundreds of products to consider.